newns92/MarathonTrainingAnalysis/R_Cleaning_Garmin_Strava_git.md

     ##                                    VO2 Run
     ##                                          6

 So there seems to be some inconsistencies (and a typo) for my *Middle Long Runs*, so now I need to correct them.
-I'll put them all al **ML Run**.
+I'll put them in a single category as **ML Run**.

 ``` r
 newFullData$Name[newFullData$Name == 'MIddle Long Run'] <- 'ML Run'
 newFullData$Name[newFullData$Name == 'Middle Long Run'] <- 'ML Run'
 ```

-There also seems to be 2 runs with the name "Morning Run", which was not the name of 1 of my types of runs, so let's investigate these runs.
+There also seems to be 2 runs with the name "Morning Run", which was not the name of 1 of my types of runs in this plan, so let's investigate these runs.

 ``` r
 newFullData[newFullData$Name == 'Morning Run',]